After recession, Las Vegas’ tourism industry comes full circle

-The Las Vegas tourism industry has come full circle since the 2008 collapse of Lehman Brothers Holdings that intensified the Great Recession.
+The Las Vegas tourism industry has come full circle since the 2008 collapse of Lehman Brothers Holdings, which intensified the Great Recession.

 Part of Southern Nevada’s reaction to the economic downturn left in the wake of the financial institution’s demise was a decision to put a needed expansion of the Las Vegas Convention Center on hold.

-Four days short of 10 years to the day that Lehman Brothers filed for Chapter 11 bankruptcy protection, the Las Vegas Convention and Visitors Authority voted on Sept.
-11 to put the final pieces in place to start the $935.1 million expansion that has been on hold for a decade.
+On Sept.
+11, four days short of 10 years to the day that Lehman Brothers filed for Chapter 11 bankruptcy protection, the Las Vegas Convention and Visitors Authority voted to put the final pieces in place to start the $935.1 million expansion, which has been on hold for a decade.

 Tull, who has been with the LVCVA since 2005, has been a part of the strategic planning around the industry’s recovery from the recession.